 This finally brings us to the single most important takeaway from the rocket equation.
 The ability to extract and harness raw materials from low-gravity, resourceful space objects would free us from the tyranny of dragging everything out of Earth’s gravitational pull.

-We cannot hope to be traveling among the stars if we don’t even expand into the solar system in an Earth-independent way and avail for ourselves a much larger resource pool.
-In-space manufacturing and industrialization is not just a good-to-have but a fundamental requirement for expansion into the solar system.
+We cannot hope to be traveling among the stars if we don’t even settle across the Solar System in an Earth-independent way and avail for ourselves a much larger resource pool.
+In-space manufacturing and industrialization is not just a good-to-have but a fundamental requirement for expansion into the Solar System.
 Only then humanity will be in an adequate position to venture to the nearest star and hopefully do it before the Sun doesn’t shine.

 Thanks to Adithya K Pani for reviewing the article.

 Technically, energy expenditure is not the same as delta-v, which is the actual measure of work required by rockets to reach different destinations.
 But since energy expenditure is proportional to delta-v, they have been approximated to be the same to make the article tangible for the masses.